whipowill/wow-acore-mod-nerf-herder/README.md

 # Nerf Herder

-An AzerothCore module for nerfing faction NPCs to promote world PvP.
+An AzerothCore module for nerfing faction NPCs to promote world PvM.

-This mod was initially intended for private servers limited to Vanilla or TBC who needed an easy fix for NPCs over the maximum player level, such as town guards.
+This mod was initially intended for private servers limited to Vanilla or TBC as an easy fix for NPCs over the maximum player level, such as town guards in capitol cities.

-But it became more of a world PvP mod, adding burning and pillaging to the game by flagging all NPCs of both factions as PvP and granting honor and world buffs for killing them.
+But it also includes features for adding factional warfare to the game by flagging all NPCs of both factions as PvP and granting honor and world buffs for killing them.

 Does not affect world database.
 Does not affect dungeons or raids.